St John's Digital Making Lunchtime Club

 The lunchtime club has continued to develop its range of activities since it was started in September 2017 and this progressive expansion will continue.

-The links below provide more details on the current activities that include the following:
+The links below provide more details on some of the current activities:

 Additional activity areas already being developed or under consideration are: